-4.1 Appointment of Committees
+4.7 Appointment of Committees

-Subject to the authorisation and the Constitution, the Board of Directors may appoint internal committees of the Trust consisting wholly or partly of the Chair and director of the Trust or wholly of persons who are not directors of the Trust.
+Subject to the authorisation and the Constitution, the Board of Directors may appoint internal Committees of the Trust consisting wholly or partly of the Chair and Director of the Trust or wholly of persons who are not Directors of the Trust.
+Committees will be subject to review by the Trust Board from time to time.